jekymin8232/vitalguardai-com/README.md

 Cockroach-survival intelligence can demonstrate a high level of intelligence using only minimal resources.
 The “high-level intelligence” referred to here does not mean generative artificial intelligence, but survival-oriented intelligence.

+**Cockroaches are not stupid.
+They have survived on Earth far longer than humans have**